AdaSubst User Guide V1.4r1

 You can refer to I as P._anonymous_.I, and to J as P._anonymous_._anonymous_.J.

-3.1.4 Record and protected types components
+5.3.1.4 Record and protected types components

-You can designate the name of a record or protected type component (a “field” name), but to identify it uniquely, you must precede its name by the name of the type.
+You can designate the name of a record or protected type component (a “component” name), but to identify it uniquely, you must precede its name by the name of the type.
 This is a small extension to Ada syntax, but it is the simplest and most natural way to deal with this case.
 For example, given:

 procedure P is